 If you’ve ever been sunburned, you’ve probably heard of aloe.
-It’s natural, effective at combatting bacteria, and gentle on sensitive skin.
+It’s plant based, effective at combatting bacteria, and gentle on sensitive skin.

 This little miracle powder is a great moisture absorbing agent.

 If there’s something coconut oil can’t do, we haven’t found it yet.
 Coconut oil moisturizes, soothes irritated skin, and is anti-microbial.

 It's not just for thickening soups and sauces.
 Corn starch naturally absorbs moisture.

 A centuries old moisture-absorbing agent that is known to be gentle, yet effective.